CardiOmnics/Substrate-mechanics-LMNAfibroblast/README.md

 ## Experimental Groups

+The labels are simplified/shortened in the raw-data files to improve simplicity.
+Please use this table as guideline through the experimental groups.

 | Label | Description | Name in raw-data |
 |---|---|---|
 | hfLMNA_WT | Control human fibroblasts (wild-type *LMNA*) | WT |